-The point of Illuminating Objects is to dust off (sometimes quite literally!) these wonderful , unexpected and largely unknown objects whilst at the same time providing interns with valuable experience in communicating ideas and working to deadlines.
+The point of Illuminating Objects is to dust off (sometimes quite literally!) these wonderful , unexpected and largely unknown objects.
 Each object will remain on display for three months.

 German Miniature Picture Bibles

 This pair of German miniature picture Bibles entitled Dess Alten Testaments Mittler: Dess Neuen Testaments Mittler, was produced by two sisters from Augsburg in the late seventeenth century.
 They were most likely designed for use in private devotion.
 The dish has been researched, presented and interpreted by Josephine Neil, a PhD candidate in Theology and the Arts, at King's College London.

 SPANISH LUSTRE DISH

 This splendid luxury object is displayed on its own for the first time since it was acquired by The Gallery, as part of the Gambier-Parry bequest in 1966.
 The dish has been researched, presented and interpreted by Tanja Tolar, a PhD candidate in the History of Art and Archaeology at the School of Oriental and African Studies (SOAS, University of London).

 30 October 2012 to 3 February 2013